walterbender/Syllabi/edtech.md

 Questions to Consider
 ---------------------

-* After 15 weeks of iteration, revision, and compromise, is your project still Constructionist in its essence?
 * Is your project ready for manufacturing?
 * What are the next steps for your project?
+* After 15 weeks of iteration, revision, and compromise, is your project still Constructionist in its essence?
+* How has your initial vision of your project changed?

 <p align="center">
 <img src="https://rawgithub.com/walterbender/Syllabi/master/mcod-jc-small.png"/>